Our Teachers & Staff

 Amanda Edens was born and raised in Atlanta where she attended Atlanta Public Schools, including Inman.
 She is thrilled to be teaching in the building where she went to middle school.
 Amanda ventured to Worcester, Massachusetts for college, earning a bachelor's degree in Sociology from Clark University.
 After four brutally cold winters, Amanda decided to come back to sunny Atlanta where she attended Georgia State University and earned a Masters in Education.

-This will be Amanda’s thirteenth year teaching.
+This is Amanda’s fourteenth year teaching.
 She began her career in APS teaching at Toomer Elementary and then moved to Dekalb County where she taught at Bouie Elementary.
-She is so excited to be back in APS and to be joining the Virginia Highland Elementary family.
-She has taught 2nd – 5th grade but has spent most of her years teaching 3rd grade.
+She is so excited to be back in APS and working with the Virginia Highland Elementary family.
+She has taught 2nd – 5th grade but has spent the majority of her years teaching 3rd grade.

 My name is Charlie Held.
 Prior to working in Virginia-Highland Elementary, I was a teacher in Fulton County Public Schools for five years.
 I completed my undergraduate degree in Elementary Education at the University of Michigan in 2018 and recently graduated with a Master's degree in Mathematics Education (PreK-8) at the University of Georgia.